Introduction

 duration: Option<String>,

-/// A link to an external copy (e.g. youtube video) of the track.
+/// A link to an external copy (e.g., YouTube link) of the track.

 #[serde(default)]